offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Certificates.md

 Same Origin Onion Certificates (SOOC) | Low                      | None                    | ?                       |
 DANE for .onion                       | High                     | None                    | ?                       |
 Onion-only CAs                        | Low                      | Medium                  | ?                       |

+## Requirements and prioritizations

+1. Prioritize what can be done without client or library modifications, as these are harder to implement, maintain, upstream and standardize.
+2. Consider the _paths of least resistance_ when pursuing a solution.